jamf/Notifier/README.md

                           For example: "/usr/bin/open" will work, "open" will not.

-  --sound <sound>         sound to play when notification is delivered.
-Pass
+  --sound <sound>         The sound to play when notification is delivered.
-                          "default" for the default macOS sound, else the name of a sound in /Library/Sounds or
+                          Pass "default" for the default macOS sound, else the name of a sound in /Library/Sounds or /System/Library/Sounds.
-                          /System/Library/Sounds.

                           If the sound cannot be found, macOS will use the